mikeulicny/quant/README.md

 ___

 ### goals of this program
-Provide an API that integrates with TD Ameritrade's API and a database in order to backtest custom quantitative analysis and implement it to automate trading on a TD Ameritrade account.
+Provide a low level API that integrates with TD Ameritrade's API and a database in order to backtest custom quantitative analysis and implement it to automate trading on a TD Ameritrade account.

 ___